DKormann/pixelworld/docs/character_scripting.md

 Welcome to the character scripting documentation for the game!
 This guide will help you create and customize your own character behaviors using JavaScript.

+Your Character Script will send requests to the Server that will let you interact with the Game world.

 ## Quickstart

 click on Show Code in the top left, select one of the Available characters, maybe edit its code and click play in the top left again to use the character.
 If you die you can click Reset Player.